Class B share: Mutual Funds

-Shareholders with Class A shares registered under the name of another nominee must contact the nominee to request a conversion.

-After approving the resolution, the company will have to submit a form to the regulatory authority in the country, where the process is given full validation.
-Later on, new share certificates will be issued to the shareholders who have converted their shares.
-The application is also normally binding and cannot be revoked.

 Shares of Class B Preferred Stock

 Some companies may refer to their Class B shares as preferred stock.
 These stocks are described as a hybrid between bonds and common stock as it has features of both securities.
 These dividends which come with these shares are paid to shareholders before common shareholders when a company goes bankrupt.
 Preferred stockholders tend to have a higher claim on asset distributions or dividends compared to common stockholders.
 This is because of the higher risk assumed with the shares.
 More information on the preferred stock are dependent on the company and written in the company’s bylaws and charter.

 Preferred Class B shares generate income which gets preferential tax treatment, and most companies do not give preferred shareholders voting rights.
 These shares may also be convertible to a predetermined number of common stock, depending on the company’s bylaws.
 Shareholders’ dividends from these stocks usually yield more than common stock and are paid monthly or quarterly.

 When preferred shares are issued, issuers avoid dilution of control as there are limited or no voting rights which come with the shares.
 Companies can also buy back the preferred stock and if the price is above the par value, investors may receive a profit from the stock.